The Need for Early Intervention

 What Makes Our Program Unique :

-Our Early Intervention service is unique in many way
+Our Early Intervention service is unique in many ways:

 Our primary focus areas include neuro-sensory development, functional independence, school readiness and social skills, which are extremely important for a child’s holistic growth.

 The beneficiaries of this project are children who have already developed, or at risk of developing, either a handicapping condition or some other special need that may affect their overall development.
-This includes children with Autism, Mental Retardation, Attention Deficit Disorders, Delayed Milestones, Learning Disabilities like Dyslexia etc.
+This includes children with Autism, Intellectual Disabilities, Attention Deficit Disorders, Delayed Milestones, Learning Disabilities like Dyslexia etc.